-As a website and app developer, it’s my job to stay ahead of changes in technology and design.
+As app developers, it’s our job to stay ahead of changes in technology and design.
 The two are truly intertwined.
-More and more, I see that design changes are the product of evolving technology.
+More and more, we’re noticing that design changes are the product of evolving technology.
 Change happens because of the way we interact with digital media – not because of changes in taste or trends.

 Keeping that in mind, here are some important best practices for user interface (UI) design, along with some examples.

 Designing and developing with mobile at the forefront

 Perhaps the most natural evolution is in our thinking about mobile.
 A few years ago, it seems like everyone was talking about the “mobile web” and trying to cram a full-size design onto a tiny screen.
 Today, mobile is the web.
 When designing and building sites, we always keep in mind how the user will need/want to interact with it on a mobile device.
 That means we assume that the web is being delivered on a small, handheld device rather than a big monitor.